William Whiting Borden: Childhood and youth

 William Whiting Borden was born into a prominent and wealthy Illinois family, the third child of William and Mary DeGarmo Whiting Borden.
-Borden's father had made a fortune in Colorado silver mining, but the family was unrelated to the Borden Condensed Milk Company—an advantage for Borden since if asked about his wealth, he could honestly reply that his family was often mistaken for "the rich Condensed Milk firm that bears the name of Borden."
+Borden's father had made a fortune in Colorado silver mining, but the family was unrelated to the Gail Borden family of condensed milk fame.

 Borden had three siblings: John (1884-1961), Joyce (1897-1971), and novelist and poet Mary Borden Spears (1886-1968).

 After his mother converted to evangelical Christianity in 1894, she took Borden to Chicago Avenue Church, later Moody Church, where he responded to the gospel preaching of R. A. Torrey.
 From that juncture, prayer and Bible study became hallmarks of his life.
 After he graduated from The Hill School, Pottstown, Pennsylvania, at age 16, his parents gave him the gift of a chaperoned trip around the world, during which he first developed a desire to become a foreign missionary.
 In London, once again under the preaching of Torrey who was holding meetings there, Borden surrendered his life for Christian service.